jijopu/gck-classic/pages/2006_edition/departments-and-courses/department-of-mathematics/faculty/mubeena.md

 - <li class="sub_no active"><a href="154.0.0.1.0.0.html" title="Faculty">Faculty</a></li>
 - <li class="sub_no"><a href="155.0.0.1.0.0.html" title="Courses">Courses</a></li>
 - <li class="sub_no"><a href="156.0.0.1.0.0.html" title="Students">Students</a></li>
-title: P. C. Celine
+title: Dr T. Mubeena
 ---

-# P. C. Celine
+# Dr T. Mubeena

-Associate Professor & Head of the Department
+Assistant Professor & Head of the Department

 ### Academic Qualifications

-  * M Phil in Mathematics - University of Calicut
+  * PhD in Mathematics - Institute of Mathematical Sciences, Chennai
   * M Sc in Mathematics - University of Calicut

 ### Address